thegamenicorus/react-native-bypass-deeplink-with-notification/README.md

 **note: this repository is just a quick fix, not an elegant solution at all.

 ### Problem:
-When press on notification bar (contain depp link url) and the iOS app is in closed state(terminated).
+When press on notification bar (contain deep link url) and the iOS app is in closed state(terminated).
 Then `Linking.getInitialURL()` cannot receive notification url (url always null) in react-native side.

 ### Cause:
 in RCTLinkingManager.m , `getInitialURL` is waiting for some data in `bridge.launchOptions` property [#issue-5047(322290739)](https://github.com/facebook/react-native/issues/5047#issuecomment-322290739)